 - lampshaded in an episode of the simpsons where marge tried a bland name product version of vitamin water, and—after noticing the label was in all-lowercase—commented that it was like drinking e e cummings.

-- just about every on-screen word in the infamous pbs series caillou was all lowercase letters.
+- just about every on-screen word in caillou is printed in lowercase letters.

 tv tropes wiki